binDongKim/javascript-itself/README.md

 ## DOMContentLoaded vs load

->DOMContentLoaded awaits only for HTML and scripts to be loaded. the load event is fired when the page is fully loaded with all dependent resources including images and styles.
+>__DOMContentLoaded__ awaits only for HTML and scripts to be loaded, which means it's fired when the elements in the document are ready to be accessed by the script.
+The __load__ event is fired when the page is fully loaded with all dependent resources including images and styles.

 ***